Certain immigrant minors currently in the US may be eligible to apply for special immigrant juvenile status.

 - Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.

 - Evidence of age.
 For example, any of the following documents:

 - Any identification document issued by a foreign government, either:

-- Identity card.
+- Identity card or card.

 - Driver’s license.